aws-samples/aws-serverless-workshops/MultiRegion/1_API/README.md

 ![Create Policy Editor](images/create-policy-2.png)

-Now repeat these exact same steps one more times in order to create the following additional policy that will be needed during the workshop.
+Now repeat these exact same steps one more time in order to create the following additional policy that will be needed during the workshop.

 **Download policy**: [TicketPostPolicy](wild-rydes-dynamodb-post.json)

-Next you will create the three roles that correspond to the three polices that were just created.
+Next you will create the three roles that correspond to the polices that were just created.
 Each of these roles will be used by a different Lambda function thereby limiting the permissions of each function.
-This follows an AWS Best Practice of granting [least privilege](http://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege).
+This follows the AWS Best Practice of granting [least privilege](http://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege).

 In the Console, select the **IAM** service and choose **Roles** from the left,